Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

 \subsubsection{One-loop amplitudes}

-Let us now study the one-loop $n$-point amplitudes in the integrable sector, cf. Table \ref{tab:form factors}, via correlation functions of $\ca$.
+Let us now study the one-loop $n$-point amplitudes in the rational sector, cf. Table \ref{tab:form factors}, via correlation functions of $\tJ[h;k]$.
 This involves the insertion of $2$ higher-spin currents $\tJ[h;k]$ with non-trivial $SU(2)_-$ charges and $n-2$ other classical higher-spin currents.
 Due to symmetry, it is easy to notice that all $SU(2)_-$ charges must be the same.
 We also note that the form factors computed in this section can be identified with the one-loop amplitudes with specific helicity configurations, such as $(+,+,\ldots,+)$ and $(-,+,\ldots,+)$.
-Since the UV and IR divergences of the one-loop amplitudes are proportional to the corresponding tree-level amplitudes, which vanish in these cases, the one-loop amplitudes are UV and IR finite, as well as being rational.
+Since the UV and IR divergences of the one-loop amplitudes are proportional to the corresponding tree-level amplitudes with the same helicity configurations, which vanish in these cases, the one-loop amplitudes are UV and IR finite, as well as being rational.

-We find that correlation functions of $\ca$ associated with anomaly-free twistorial higher-spin theories are always vanishing.
-On the other hand, the form factors associated with theories with $\Spec\neq \Z,2\Z+1$ are non-trivial.
-In this case, the form factors have similar expression with the one of mostly-plus Yang-Mills amplitudes in \cite{Costello:2022upu,Costello:2023vyy}.
-Note also that even though the anomaly cancellation via Okubo's relations, cf. \eqref{eq:Okubo}, requires specific values of $N$ in the case where $\ca$ contains axionic currents, we will assume $N$ is ``large'' and restrict our attention to the planar sector.
+We find that correlation functions of currents that generate $\ca$ associated with anomaly-free twistorial higher-spin theories are always vanishing.
+However, for theories whose $\Spec\neq \Z,2\Z+1$, the form factors are non-trivial, and have similar expression with the one of mostly-plus Yang-Mills amplitudes in \cite{Costello:2022upu,Costello:2023vyy}.

 \paragraph{One-loop 3-point amplitudes.} Before studying 4-point loop amplitudes.
 Let us make some simple statements, which proves to be useful in the follows. \begin{lemma} The 3-point scattering amplitudes